 Whether you need help with a current or upcoming project, initial advice and consultation, or just want to introduce yourself.Let's connect

 In software development, automated testing is a quality control strategy that utilizes programs designed to confirm the proper behavior of other programs.
-Automated testing programs are often written during the creation of another program or system to ensure that the target system meets correctness, performance, and resource utilization requirements.
+Test automation programs are often written during the creation of another program or system to ensure that the target system meets correctness, performance, and resource utilization requirements.

 Automated testing provides three main advantages.
 During the system's initial development, a properly constructed automated test suite ensures that existing features continue to behave as expected as new features are added.
 Automated testing also enables application developers to improve the application's structure by allowing them to extensively refactor and optimize the codebase while ensuring that regressions are not introduced.
 Finally, automated test suites are a valuable tool for maintenance teams to adapt the system to meet the users' changing needs without compromising the system's integrity.